 Code Enforcement Division

-The Code Enforcement Division for the City of Elkhart has a total of three Code Enforcement Officers and is supported by Office Services Staff.
+The Code Enforcement Division for the City of Elkhart has a total of four Code Enforcement Officers and is supported by Office Services Staff.

 Area of Responsibility